Minimization of Transformed $L_1$ Penalty: Closed Form Representation and Iterative Thresholding Algorithms: TL1 Thresholding Algorithms

 and

-where $f_{\lambda,1/2}(x) = \frac{2}{3}x \left( 1 + cos(\frac{2 \pi}{3} - \frac{2}{3} \Phi_{\lambda}(x) ) \right)$ and $\Phi_{\lambda}(x) = arccos(\frac{\lambda}{8}(\frac{|x|}{3})^{-\frac{3}{2}})$.
+where $f_{\lambda,1/2}(x) = \frac{2}{3}x \left( 1 + \cos(\frac{2 \pi}{3} - \frac{2}{3} \Phi_{\lambda}(x) ) \right)$ and $\Phi_{\lambda}(x) = \arccos(\frac{\lambda}{8}(\frac{|x|}{3})^{-\frac{3}{2}})$.

-In Fig. \ref{figure: threshold plot}, we plot the closed-form thresholding formulas (\ref{TL1thrfunc}) for $\lambda \leq$ and $> \frac{a^2}{2(a+1)}$ respectively.
-We see that when $\lambda < \frac{a^2}{2(a+1)}$, the TL1 threshold function is continuous (Appendix C), same as soft-thresholding function.
+In \FIG\ref{figure: threshold plot}, we plot the closed-form thresholding formulas (\ref{TL1thrfunc}) for $\lambda \leq$ and $ \lambda > \frac{a^2}{2(a+1)}$ respectively.
+We observe and prove that when $\lambda < \frac{a^2}{2(a+1)}$, the TL1 threshold function is continuous (Appendix C), same as soft-thresholding function.
 While if $\lambda > \frac{a^2}{2(a+1)}$, the TL1 thresholding function has a jump discontinuity at threshold, similar to half-thresholding function.
+For different threshold scheme, it is believed that continuous formula is more stable, while discontinuous formula separates nonzero and trivial coefficients more efficiently and sometimes converges faster \cite{SparseNet}.